-Yes, built form exists to the north and west of the site.
+Yes, built form exists on three sides to the site.

 'Visual Sensitivity' criteria

 Which of the following criteria best describes the visual effects created by the development?
 No view of the development - the development would not be visible from any position within the surrounding landscape.